Electric vehicle charging pilot scheme

 • Pulloxhill

-This is one small solution to the wider need for electric vehicle charging infrastructure but if the pilot scheme is successful, we hope to be able to offer this as an option for other residents at a cost.
+The cable channels present one small solution to the wider need for electric vehicle charging infrastructure but if the schemes are successful, we hope to be able to offer this as an option for other residents at a cost.